Quick summary

 On 409 Conflict (for example session collisions or state locks), the SDK exits minimized layout and returns to the full headed view so the user can complete Remote Completion or other recovery UI.

 Suki turns on minimize capability in the hosted configuration for eligible partners and users.
-On your side, ship a correct mount and reclaim layout space so the minimized iframe does not leave a large empty slot in your app.Configure the mount point
+On your side, ship a correct mount and reclaim layout space so the minimized iframe does not leave a large empty slot in your app.Contant Suki Support to enable minimize capability for your organization.

 Follow these rules when you choose the DOM node where the Web SDK mounts.